philpagel/ET44.py/README.md

 ### Measurement Speed

-To get/set the measurement speed, use the `speed` method.
+To get/set the measurement speed, use the `speed` property.
 Valid modes are `FAST`, `MEDIUM` and `Slow`:

     # print current mode